 Under the full-cost method of accounting, the Partnership limits the capitalized costs of proved oil and gas properties, net of accumulated DD&A, to the estimated future net cash flows from proved oil and gas reserves discounted at 10 percent, plus the lower of cost or fair value of unproved properties included in the costs being amortized, if any.
 This ceiling test is performed each quarter.
 If capitalized costs exceed this limit, the excess is charged to expense and reflected as additional DD&A in the accompanying statement of consolidated operations.
 Estimated future net cash flows are calculated using end-of-period costs and an unweighted arithmetic average of commodity prices in effect on the first day of each of the previous 12 months, held flat for the life of the production, except where prices are defined by contractual arrangements.
-The Partnership has not recorded any write-downs of capitalized costs for the three years presented.
+As a result of the ceiling limitation, the Partnership recorded non-cash write-downs of the carrying value of its proved oil and gas properties totaling \$2,873,180 during 2016.
+The Partnership did not record any write-downs of capitalized costs during 2015 or 2014.
 See Note 10 - Supplemental Oil and Gas Disclosures for a discussion on the calculation of estimated future net cash flows.